Reliable Python and Go apps

 Try an example project that fetches cat facts from a very unreliable API.

-$ brew tap stealthrocket/dispatch
+$ brew tap dispatchrun/dispatch

 $ brew install dispatch